-Although the two words sound similar coming out of our mouths, their definitions vary, so much so any jewellery buyer, seller or aficionado should know the difference, especially if they also work in gold or gold collectibles.
+Although the two words sound similar coming out of our mouths, their definitions vary, so much so any jewellery buyers in Toronto, seller or aficionado should know the difference, especially if they also work in gold or gold collectibles.

 Carats and karats are not interchangeable terms.
 Rather, a carat is a unit of weight used to measure the size of gemstones such as a diamonds or rubies.
 But a karat is a measurement relating to the proportion of gold in an alloy out of 24 parts.
 So 18K gold is 18/24 parts gold.